 Overcoming the Fear of Death

 Our worries about sickness reveal a deeper fear that every human shares: the fear of death.
 Death is one of the worst consequences of humanity’s original sin.
-How appropriate, especially this Easter, to remember how after Jesus died on the cross, he rose victorious over death!
 This excerpt from Oasis book Overcoming Fear of Death by Richard J. Gehman tells us how faith in Jesus overcomes our fear of death.

 Whether you live in the East or the West, North or South; whether you live in Europe or Asia, fear of sickness and death is pervasive and seems to be built in human nature.